ducklingOS/ducklingOS-1/README.md

 # ducklingOS-1
-ducklingOS - besser als Windows
+ducklingOS - better than Windows